We are a slow fashion lifestyle brand encouraging the revival of a simpler way of life

 through responsibly-sourced, folk-inspired goods.
 Revivall seeks to build a community

 of people who value living in harmony with each other and the Earth.
+Our mission is woven into each piece of our American-made women’s clothing.

 We’re here for those who desire a deeper connection to not only their wardrobe but the world around them.